Using AI for Language Learning

 AI tools are useful for revising vocabulary: You might …

-Quiz me about the following list of vocabulary.
+Quiz me on the list of vocabulary I give you.

-You are an ESL (English as second language) teacher.
-You are known for your
+You are an ESL (English as second language) teacher, known for being very encouraging.

-Use British English.
-The example texts should not be longer than 80 words.
+Use British English, but accept American English spelling for my answers as well.
+The example texts should not exceed 80 words.

 Limitations and risks of AI tools